 - Save the presented certificate to a file.
 To do this:

 - Click the site information icon in the address bar:

 - Click Certificate Information.

-- On the Details tab, click Copy to File and save the file using defaults.
+- On the Details tab, click Copy to File.

 - Open the Windows certificate store:

 - Click the customize button (three bars) in the upper right: